An English Rarity— Robert Walton Map of the World

+Walton's map is drawn from John Speed's 1627 world map, both of which derive from William Grent's extremely rare map of the world published in London (1625).
 While the titles and geographic configurations of the Speed and Walton maps are quite similar, on close examination the maps have at least one significant difference which is readily observable.
 The positions of the allegorical figures are reversed, such that Fire and Aire are at the top of Walton's map, whereas they appear on the bottom of Speed's map.
-Speed's map is in turn based on William Grent's extremely rare map of the world published in London (1625).

-The map bristles with interesting geographic details.
+The map is filled with interesting geographic details.
 The Strait of Anian separates North America from Asia in the far east of the eastern hemisphere.
 Japan is shown in a stout configuration, while Korea is shown as an island.

 In the western hemisphere, California is also shown as an island.
 It is tucked into a massive western coast of North America which stretches diagonally to the northwest across the North Pacific.
 Another island of interest in this hemisphere is Frisland, the mythical island from the Zeno map, which is in the far North Atlantic.

 Stretching across both hemispheres are coastlines which are suggestions of a massive southern continent.
 As a note in the southern Indian Ocean explains, “This South part of the world containing almost the third part of the Globe is yet unknowne certaine sea coasts excepted which rather shewe there is a land then descry either Land people or Comodities.”

 The south land in the eastern hemisphere includes Beach and Maletur, which is a kingdom “abundant with sundry sortes of spices.”
 Both of these are toponyms from Marco Polo’s travels.
 Originally meant to denote regions of Java, they migrated south on early modern maps.